 From the Alto Piemonte, directly north of Torino, bordering the Val d’Aosta, comes two separate, but associated cantine: Ravera Chion of Chiaverano & Chiussuma of Carema.
 The former producing mainly Erbaluce di Caluso; the latter Carema DOC, a blend of Nebbiolo plus 10% ‘Neretti’ (local black grapes).

-Further north, 30mins by car up the tightening, sheer, granite & mica towards the Val d’Aosta, is found the 60ha region of Carema, whose history dates back to 1539 & to the documented works of Papa Paolo III Farnese, in which he celebrated the wines as being worthy of ‘Principi e Signori’ (‘Princes & Gentlemen’).
-Here Matteo joined forces with locals Rudy & his wife Alessandra to create Chiussuma, & in 2016 their first Carema was born from 3ha of Nebbiolo (local Picotener & Prugnet clones) vines trained high on ‘topia’, trellised across granite/mica pillars that delimit the tiny terraced vineyards at up to 600m asl; the morenic soil carried up the impossibly steep slopes from the valley bottom.
+Also awarded its DOC in 1967, & just further north, 30mins by car up the tightening, sheer, granite & mica on the Piemontese border with the Val d’Aosta, is found the 60ha region of Carema, whose history dates back to 1539 & to the documented works of Papa Paolo III Farnese, in which he celebrated the wines as being worthy of ‘Principi e Signori’ (‘Princes & Gentlemen’).
+Here Matteo joined forces with locals Rudy & his wife Alessandra to create Chiussuma (named after the waterfall that cascades past their terrace vyd!), & in 2016 their first Carema was born from 3ha of Nebbiolo + fine local Picotener vines trained high on ‘topia’, trellised across granite/mica pillars that delimit the tiny terraced vineyards at up to 600m asl; the morenic soil carried up the impossibly steep slopes from the valley bottom.
+Vinification is traditional, preserving the integrity of the Nebbiolo, Picotener & ‘Neretti’ grapes, with skin maceration circa 15 days, followed by 18 mths in 500litre used tonneaux.

 Their Carema vineyard is also home to three divine donkeys: Ernesto, Angelica (with long fringe!) & Nerina!